 Barton Manor, 7 Barton Village Road

 Barton Manor is this tall, seventeenth-century building in Barton Village Road.
 It is built of ashlar, and has moulded eaves and cornice and three original attic dormers with gables.
 The west side was refronted in the late eighteenth century.
-Inside is a late-seventeenth-century staircase.
+There is a late-seventeenth-century staircase inside.

-The first known occupant may have been John Boyce (1673–1755), who was Mayor of Oxford in 1722/3, 1727/8, and 1739/40.
-Although Thomas Hearne said he was born in Headington Quarry, the distinction between Barton and Quarry would not have been so obvious when they were in the same parish and there was no London Road to divide them; indeed Barton was included with Quarry rather than Old Headington in the earliest censuses.
+The first known occupant of Barton Manor may have been John Boyce (1673–1755), who was Mayor of Oxford in 1722/3, 1727/8, and 1739/40.
+Although Thomas Hearne said he was born in Headington Quarry, the distinction between Barton and Quarry would not have been so obvious when they were both at the east side of St Andrew's parish and there was no London Road to divide them; indeed Barton was included with Quarry rather than Old Headington in the first nineteenth-century censuses.